ibm-cloud-docs/openshift/overview.md

 But how do you get to the cloud?
 What are your options along the way?
 And how do you manage your workloads after you get there?

 Use this page to learn some strategies for your Kubernetes deployments on {{site.data.keyword.openshiftlong_notm}}.
-And engage with our team on [Slack](https://ibm-cloud-success.slack.com){: external}.
+And engage with the team on [Slack](https://ibm-cloud-success.slack.com){: external}.

 Not on slack yet?
 [Request an invite!](https://cloud.ibm.com/kubernetes/slack){: external}
 {: tip}